blevinscm/genai-docs/docs/cloud-samples-data/generative-ai/image/sconesjpg_2.md

 ---
 date_scraped: 2025-05-12
-title: Generate Content With The Vertex Ai Gemini Api
+title: Generate Content With The Vertex AI Gemini Api
 ---

 # Generate content with the Vertex AI Gemini API